goyalsahil308/Multithreading/README.md

    with concurrent.futures.ThreadPoolExecutor() as ex:
         ex.submit(a1,q)

-This will call threads and pass argument queue as q.
+This will call threads and pass argument queue as q and hence all threads will print each number one by one and form counting from 1 to 100